 TMJ and related neck and shoulder pain

-The proper abbreviation for temporomandibular disorder is TMD, and it negatively affects one of the most important joints in the body, the jaw, which can have some surprising and severe effects on the surrounding areas of the face, neck and back if left untreated.
+Temporomandibular joint disorder, called TMJ, negatively affects one of the most important joints in the body.
+The jaw can have some surprising and severe effects on the surrounding areas of the face, neck and can worsen drastically overtime if left untreated.

-No one knows the exact cause of this disorder, but most specialists believe that the causes of TMD are related to whiplash neck injuries, jaw injuries that lead to dislocation of the cushion in the temporomandibular joint, or severe grinding of teeth – possibly due to stress or simple genetics.
-Other potential causes of TMD include osteoarthritis and rheumatoid arthritis which can affect the health of the temporomandibular joint as well as other joints in the body.
+There are numerous causes of TMJ, but most commonly they are related to whiplash neck injuries, jaw injuries, or severe grinding of teeth – possibly due to stress or simple genetics.
+Other potential causes of TMJ include osteoarthritis and rheumatoid arthritis which can affect the health of the temporomandibular joint as well as other joints in the body.
 Whatever the case, TMJ isn’t something you want worsening, so make sure to see a TMJ dentist such as Dr. Benjamin Polan in Beverly, MA.

 How surrounding muscles are affected